 How are fluid gender identities made sense of, and how does sexuality become tied into both nationalist and postcolonial projects across the two regions?

-And finally, what can we learn about Asia’s changing position in an increasingly globalized world when we look at cases of capital and labour on the move in this dynamic region?
+And finally, what can we learn about Asia’s changing position in an increasingly globalized world when we look at cases of capital, labour, and urban development in this dynamic region?

 The course conveys knowledge about regional ethnography, and provides thereby a basis for comparative ethnography.